jooney-ai/jooney-ai/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Nice to meet you all, I'm Korean
+Nice to meet you all, I'm Korean\n
-I'm interested in How can human get helped with artificial inteligence Most using language 'Python'
+I'm interested in How can human get helped with artificial inteligence\n Most using language 'Python'